We offer exterior louvered shutters constructed from four different materials.

 Premium Wood Louvered Shutters

 High quality natural exterior louvered wood shutters have been used for centuries to make American homes more comfortable, safe, and attractive.
 We use three kiln-dried lumbers to forge stiles, rails, and louvers that compose our line of premium exterior wood shutters.
 Each panel is assembled with time-tested techniques for maximum strength and longevity.
 Majestic Bahama shutters cover the entire opening, but project away from the house at the bottom of the window.

-African Mahogany is revered for its beautiful reddish-brown color and straight, even grain.
+Mahogany is revered for its beautiful reddish-brown color and straight, even grain.
 This hardwood possesses superior rot resistance and is frequently used in boat building.
 Mahogany is often selected for the brilliant tones and patterns preserved by staining.
-99.9% Select and Better grades are used in construction of our Mahogany shutters.
+99.9% Select and Better grades are used in construction of our Mahogany louvered shutters.
 The panels are heavier than those made from other woods.